 '''

 class XMLWriter(object):

 def init(self, config):

 self.cfg = config

 @dispatch_on('obj')

 def write(self, obj):

 raise NotImplementedError(type(obj))

 '''

 Here, you want to dispatch on the second argument; the first is already taken by self.
 The dispatch_on decorator factory allows you to specify the dispatch argument simply by passing its name as a string.
-(Note that if you mispell the name you will get an error.)
+(Note that if you misspell the name you will get an error.)

-The decorated function decorated is turned into a generic function, and it is called if there are no more specialized implementations.
+The decorated function write is turned into a generic function (write is a function at the idea it is decorated; it will be turned into a method later, at class instantiation time), and it is called if there are no more specialized implementations.